muckSponge/Optically-Realistic-Water/README.md

 * View and light ray color extinction based on water color and sunlight

 ## Additional features/changes
+* Refraction is masked based on depth to prevent foreground distortion artefacts
 * Normal map intensity fades out with distance to prevent excessive distortion artefacts
 * Clip plane offset depends on camera distance from water plane, which reduces artefacts when close to surface
 * Some shader calculations moved into scripts (sun colour, for example)